kidscancode/godot_recipes/src/content/3D/3d_sphere_car.md

 #### 4. Smoke

 Finally, the skid looks much better with a little smoke coming from the tires.
-Here's an example using a `Particles` node and sphere shapes:
+Here's an example using a {{< gd-icon GPUParticles3D >}}`Particles` node and sphere shapes:

 <video width="500" controls src="/godot_recipes/img/3d_sphere_car_07.webm"></video>